vitobotta/hetzner-k3s/README.md

 # kube_proxy_args:
 # - arg1
 # - ...
-# existing_network: <specify if you want to use an existing network, otherwise one will be created for this cluster>
 ```

 It should hopefully be self explanatory; you can run `hetzner-k3s releases` to see a list of the available k3s releases.